Kerala HC dismisses appeal against Kannur VC re-appointment | Law-Order

 - India

-The Kerala High Court on Wednesday dismissed an appeal against a single judge order upholding the re-appointment of Gopinath Ravindran as the Vice Chancellor (VC) of Kannur University.
+The Kerala High Court on Wednesday dismissed an appeal against a single judge order upholding the re-appointment of Gopinath Ravindran as the Vice Chancellor (VC) of Kannur University, saying it was done in accordance with the law and that he was not ''an usurper to the post''.

-A bench of Chief Justice S Manikumar and Justice Shaji P Chaly rejected the plea moved by a member each from the varsity's Senate and Academic Council against the single judge's order of December 15 last year.
+A bench of Chief Justice S Manikumar and Justice Shaji P Chaly rejected the plea moved by a member each from the varsity's Senate and Academic Council against the single judge's order of December 15 last year, saying it found no reason to interfere with that decision.

-Senior government pleader V Manu, who appeared for the state in the matter, confirmed dismissal of the appeal.
+Reacting to the high court's decision, state Minister for Higher Education R Bindu in a Facebook post said it has again become clear that allegations of UDF opposition regarding the VC's re-appointment are ''baseless''.

+She urged the opposition not to downplay the government's efforts in the field of higher education for ''partisan purposes''.

 The December 15, 2021 order had come on the same petitioners' plea seeking quashing of a November 23, 2021 notification by which Ravindran was re-appointed as the VC.